 - 1/8 teaspoon cinnamon

 - Preheat oven to 375F.
-Have two 6-ounce ramekins or other small oven-proof dishes ready.
+Have two 6-ounce ramekins, one 1-quart casserole dish, or similar small baking dish ready.

 - In a small bowl, combine the cinnamon and sugar.
 Sprinkle on top of the cobblers.
 Bake 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
-Cool for 5 minutes then serve immediately with ice cream on top.
+Cool for 15 minutes then serve warm or cool to room temperature.